 If you have earned college credits after graduating from high school you should re-apply as a transfer student.
 If you previously applied to SU in January of 2012 or later you can fill out an update form.
-If you applied prior to January of 2012, please fill out a new Transfer Common Application.
+If you applied prior to January of 2012, please fill out a new Transfer Common Application or Seattle University Transfer Application.
 Return to Top Menu.

 Can I be re-considered for admission if I have been denied admission to Seattle U in the past?

 In order to be considered for admission after a denial, it is recommended that you complete additional coursework and that an upward trend can be seen in your GPA for consecutive quarters.
 Applicants should submit updated transcripts and check for changes in prerequisites and or new application material requirements.
 Prior to re-applying, students may want to schedule an appointment with an Admissions Counselor at SU in order to make sure they are on track.Return to Top Menu.

 Do I have to complete an associate's degree to transfer?

 Transfer applicants are not required to complete an associate's degree; however, there may be benefits depending on the program of interest.Return to Top Menu.

 What is the required GPA to be admitted as a transfer student?

 A cumulative grade point average of at least 2.75 (on a scale where an A is 4.00) is usually required for transfer admission

 .
 Applications are reviewed carefully; primary consideration given to course selection and individual course performance.
 The average GPA of admitted transfer students (based on transferable credits alone) is 3.34.
 Please check the webpage of the individual major that you are interested in for specific admission requirements.
 Return to Top Menu.

 I am ready to apply as a transfer/ post baccalaureate student.
 What do I do?